Skip to contents

 # align move_data to a uniform time scale

-# create spatial frames with a OpenStreetMap watercolour map
+# create spatial frames with an OpenStreetMap basemap

 add_labels(x = "Longitude", y = "Latitude") %>% # add some customizations, such as axis labels